Skip To Main Content

 Prior to returning to Geneseo, Stephens worked at Cornell for 5 years, where he made two NCAA Tournaments and ended his 19-20 season as the #1 ranked team in the nation.
-While there, he worked with two players at Cornell who have gone on to play in the NHL (Morgan Barron - Winnipeg & Jeff Malott - Winnipeg) and 3 D1 All-Americans (Barron, Yanni Kaldis, Sam Malinski).
+While there, he worked with five players at Cornell who have gone on to play in the NHL (Morgan Barron - Winnipeg, Jeff Malott - Los Angeles, Sam Malinski - Colorado, Matt Stienburg - Colorado, and Travis Mitchell - NY Islanders) and 3 D1 All-Americans (Barron, Yanni Kaldis, Sam Malinski).

 Stephens previously served as an assistant coach at his alma mater, SUNY Geneseo, for five years (2013-18) after spending time in the CHL and overseas in Germany and Italy.